 A fire or explosion is a traumatic event that can leave you with permanent damage and greatly reduce your quality of life.
 These incidents can result in high medical expenses, a loss of wages, disability and more.

 If you were injured in an explosion due to someone’s negligent or vicious behavior, you are entitled to compensation for your expenses and losses.
-The right Columbia, SC personal injury lawyer will see to it that justice is served.
+Our experienced Columbia, SC personal injury lawyers will see to it that justice is served.

 Common Causes of Explosions